 - The columns in the ORDER BY list must be a subset of the columns in the SELECT list - All the columns in the ORDER BY list are sorted in ascending order.

 A unique index is not required.

 '''

 SELECT DISTINCT miles, meal

 FROM Flights

 ORDER BY meal

+is transformed into

 '''